Voting Record — Lord Howarth of Newport (10291)

 HouseDateSubjectMr Alan HowarthLab VoteRôle

-11 Apr 2005Stopped being a member of the Intelligence and Security (Cabinet Office) Committee
+11 Apr 2005Stopped being Member, Intelligence and Security (Cabinet Office) Committee

 Commons26 Jan 2005Car Mileage Allowance minorityno Rebel